 No place for hate crime in Richmond upon Thames

-This National Hate Crime Awareness Week (10 to 17 October), the Council, local police and partners are calling for everybody to play their part in reporting hate crime to make Richmond upon Thames a safe place for everyone.
+This National Hate Crime Awareness Week (9-16 October 2021), the Council, local police and partners are calling for everybody to play their part in reporting hate crime to help make Richmond upon Thames a safe place for everyone.

-Hate crime is a crime that is targeted at a person because of hostility or prejudice towards that person’s perceived:
+Hate crime are crimes that are targeted at a person because of hostility or prejudice towards that person's perceived:

 - Race or ethnicity